FoxxMD/discoFoxx/README.md

 ## Commands

 Most features have a corresponding [commando](https://discord.js.org/#/docs/commando/v0.10.0/general/welcome) command.
-To use these you must initialize a `CommandBot` instead of `Bot`.
-Then the commands may be used as normal with a `CommandClient`.
+To use these you must initialize a `CommandBot` instead of `Bot` from `disco-foxx`.
+Then the commands may be used as normal with a [`CommandClient`](https://discord.js.org/#/docs/commando/master/class/CommandoClient).

 ```js
 import { CommandBot } from 'disco-foxx';